 |PREPARATION STRATEGY FOR CAT|

-The CAT 2017 test paper will have two types of questions – MCQs and Non-MCQs.
+The CAT 2017 Practice papers will have two types of questions – MCQs and Non-MCQs.
 Both the type of questions will carry equal marks.
 For each correct answer, a candidate will get +3.
 There will be negative marking for MCQ type questions.
 Each wrong answer will merit -1 score.
 There will be no negative marking for Non-MCQ type questions.
 The table given below provides a brief of the marking scheme, expected to be followed for CAT 2017.
 The paper will have a total of 100 questions, thus the maximum marks will be 300.

 |Type of Question||Correct Answer||Incorrect Answer||Un-attempted Question|